Law and Technology - a cross-continental perspective (in Sydney, Australia) from 22 Jan - 02 Feb 2024 (preliminary dates)

-Registration for this seminar: by e-mail to firstname.lastname@example.org (stating your full name, e-mail address, matriculation no.) This course is limited to 30 UZH students.
+Registration for this course: by e-mail to email@example.com (stating your full name, e-mail address, matriculation no.) This course is limited to 30 UZH students.

-Note: Please kindly note that the course "Law and Technology - a cross-continental perspective" will formally be part of the spring semester 2021.
+Note: Please kindly note that the course "Law and Technology - a cross-continental perspective" will formally be part of the (tba) semester 2024.

 In Cooperation with the University of New South Wales